Georgiacetus: Discovery

 The find consisted of three individuals all identified as belonging to the same species; two of the individuals were represented by isolated bones recovered separately which included a few vertebrae, ribs and tooth crowns.

 The main find was discovered during the cutting of a drainage channel for the plant's River Water Intake Structure on the Savannah River at a depth of about 30 ft below the surface.
 It was a 75%-80% complete individual consisting of more than 60 bones and teeth; including a well-preserved skull and mandible.
 Fortunately, Georgia Power halted construction activities in the area and assisted in the recovery effort.
-The main mass was collected from an area about 3.3 m square, they were not articulated.
-There was evidence of light scavenging with scratches on one rib but only ten shark’s teeth were recovered with the find.
+The main mass was collected from an area about 3.3 m2, they were not articulated.
+There was evidence of light scavenging with scratches on one rib but only ten shark's teeth were recovered with the find.
 There was no duplication of fossilized bones in the main mass so a single individual was represented.
 This was an adult animal with fully erupted and well-worn molars.
 There was no apparent cause of death.
 The main mass of bones were first reviewed in the field (1983) by geologist E. A. Shapiro of the Georgia Geologic Survey (which was "abolished" in 2004).
-On Shapiro’s recommendation, Georgia Southern University was called in and Richard Petkewich and Gale Bishop led the effort to recover the specimen.
+On Shapiro's recommendation, Georgia Southern University was called in and Richard Petkewich and Gale Bishop led the effort to recover the specimen.